BETALAB-team/NEST-UBEM-processing-tools/Padova/README.md

 <center><img src="inputs.png" alt="" style="height: 300px"></center>

-Click on Run to get the Padova UBEM.
+Click on Run to get the Padova UBEM input data.
 This process will print a new shapefile, ready to use in the [EUReCA](https://github.com/BETALAB-team/EUReCA) UBEM software to run UBEm simulations.